Skip to main

 Assembling the right value chain and controls

-Integration with a BIN sponsor and major U.S. payment and ATM networks are of course crucial steps in entering the U.S. market, but much more than “who connects to what”, these and many other decisions are best approached from the point of view of assembling a well-considered value chain with corresponding requirements.
+Integration with a BIN sponsor and major U.S. payment and ATM networks are of course crucial steps in entering the American market, but much more than “who connects to what”, these and many other decisions are best approached from the point of view of assembling a well-considered value chain with corresponding requirements.

 Programme economics and platform